 Crestone Peak - Erie Acme Pad

-The Town of Erie referred and Oil and Gas Permit Application to Broomfield for review of the Crestone application for the Acme Pad.
+The Town of Erie referred an Oil and Gas Permit Application to Broomfield for review of the Crestone application for the Acme Pad.
 The Acme Pad is north of the Anthem Ranch neighborhood and Highway 7.
-Currently, Broomfield staff has reviewed the applications and submitted the comments that are linked here.
+Broomfield staff reviewed the applications and submitted the comments.
 Thirty wells are proposed for the Acme Pad.

 - Electric Drill Rigs,

 - Tier 4 engines for the hydraulic fracturing process,

 - Use of lay flat pipe to transport water to the pad for drilling and hydraulic fracturing operations,

 - Continuous air and noise monitoring, with results provided to Broomfield, Erie, COGCC and the Colorado Department of Health and Environment,

 - Permanent pipelines for the removal of all oil, gas and produced water from the Acme Pad.

 - An emergency management plan that considers emergency response and evacuation for Broomfield neighborhoods and schools,